Private Equity Funds and Institutional Investors in M&A

 This is an Insight article, written by a selected partner as part of Latin Lawyer's co-published content.
 Read more on Insight

-The recovery of private equity investments in Latin America in the post-pandemic period remained strong during the first half of 2022, but appears to have stalled at the beginning of the second half of the year buffeted by inflation, a potential global recession, a super-strong dollar and rising political risks.
+The pace of private equity activity in Latin America appears to have stalled in the first half of 2023, buffeted by geopolitical concerns, spiking inflation and high interest rates.
 Nevertheless, the long-term trend towards greater penetration of the regional M&A markets by private equity strategies remains clear.
-Private equity funds and institutional investors play an increasingly prominent role in Latin American M&A activity.
-The sector’s growth is fuelled in part by the same factors that have propelled the global growth of private equity.
-However, this shift also reflects the increasing acceptance in Latin America that private equity can accelerate the growth of businesses with expansion potential and, in the case of tech and infrastructure, provide essential long-term funding.
+Private equity funds and institutional investors play an increasingly prominent role in Latin American M&A activity, and trends such as ‘nearshoring’ may increase further the region’s attractiveness for investors.
+This shift also reflects the increasing acceptance in Latin America that private equity can accelerate the growth of businesses with expansion potential and, in the case of technology and infrastructure, provide essential long-term capital.
 More broadly, private equity funds and institutional investors offer:

 - business practices and models that enable local companies to leverage strategies already road tested in other markets; and

 - advanced corporate governance practices that strengthen the transparency and durability of local enterprises.